YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 +------------------------------------+------------------------------------------------------------------------------------------------+

 ++++++++++++++++++++++++++++++++++++++++++++++++++
-Extensions to the YottaDB/GT.M External Interface
+Extensions to the YottaDB External Interface
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-YottaDB/GT.M provides additional C structure types (in the gtmxc_types.h file):
+YottaDB provides additional C structure types (in the gtmxc_types.h file):

 * gtmcrypt_key_t - a datatype that is a handle to a key.
-The YottaDB/GT.M database engine itself does not manipulate keys.
-The plug-in keeps the keys, and provides handles to keys that the YottaDB/GT.M database engine uses to refer to keys.
+The YottaDB database engine itself does not manipulate keys.
+The plug-in keeps the keys, and provides handles to keys that the YottaDB database engine uses to refer to keys.
-* xc_fileid_ptr_t - a pointer to a structure maintained by YottaDB/GT.M to uniquely identify a file.
+* xc_fileid_ptr_t - a pointer to a structure maintained by YottaDB to uniquely identify a file.
 Note that a file may have multiple names - not only as a consequence of absolute and relative path names, but also because of symbolic links and also because a file system can be mounted at more than one place in the file name hierarchy.
-YottaDB/GT.M needs to be able to uniquely identify files.
+YottaDB needs to be able to uniquely identify files.

-Although not required to be used by a customized plugin implementation, YottaDB/GT.M provides (and the reference implementation uses) the following functions for uniquely identifying files:
+Although not required to be used by a customized plugin implementation, YottaDB provides (and the reference implementation uses) the following functions for uniquely identifying files:

 * xc_status_t gtm_filename_to_id(xc_string_t \*filename, xc_fileid_ptr_t \*fileid) - function that takes a file name and provides the file id structure for that file.
 * xc_status_t gtm_is_file_identical(xc_fileid_ptr_t fileid1, xc_fileid_ptr_t fileid2) - function that determines whether two file ids map to the same file.